stolksdorf/JsonGen/README.md

 `unix_now()`  - Returns the current time in [Unix time](http://en.wikipedia.org/wiki/Unix_timestamp).

-`bool()`      - Returns either a true or a false at random.

-`num(max), num(min, max)` - If given one parameter returns a random number from 1 to `max`.
-If given two it will use the range.

-`rand(n1,n2,n3,...)` - Given a list of any type of items it will return one of them at random.

 `lorem(max), lorem(min,max)` - Returns sentences of random text generated using [Lorem Ipsum](http://en.wikipedia.org/wiki/Lorem_ipsum).